Kakamega County: Climatic conditions

-Rainfall is uniformly distributed throughout the year with March and July receiving highest whereas December and February the least.
+Rainfall is almost uniformly distributed in many parts of the county throughout the year with March and July receiving highest whereas December and February the least.

 The county has annual rainfall that range from 1280.1 mm to 2214.1 mm per year.
-The temperature range is 18 °C to 29 °C with the hottest months being are January, February, March and on the others side July and August being the coldest.
+The temperature range is 18 °C to 29 °C with the hottest months being are January, February, March and on the others side June, July and August being the coldest.

 Demographics

 As per 2019 census Kakamega county had a total population of 1,867,579 people, of which 897,133 are males, 970,406 being females and 40 intersex persons.
 There are 433,207 households with an average size of 4.3 persons per household and a population density of 618 people per square kilometre.